Unlawful Production Or Distribution Of Certain Sexually Explicit Media (The Deep Fake Porn Law)

 Martindale-Hubbell AV Preeminent Rating badge featuring AV logo on left and the Martindale logo on top

-The Texas Unlawful Production or Distribution of Certain Sexually Explicit Videos law, also known as the Texas Deepfake Porn Law, makes it a crime to produce deepfake videos that depict someone engaging in sexual acts (or even just naked) without the depicted-person’s permission.
+The Texas Unlawful Production or Distribution of Certain Sexually Explicit Media law, also known as the Texas Deepfake Porn Law, makes it a crime to knowingly produce or distribute deep fake media that appears to depict a person with computer-generated intimate parts or engaging in sexual conduct the person did not actually engage in, without that person’s effective consent.
+It also criminalizes threats to produce or distribute such media.

 Utilizing artificial intelligence to create “deep fake” pornography has become already almost ubiquitous.
 Deep fakes are videos and images that are digitally created and altered to look like a real person.
 This has understandably caused some consternation among people who don’t want to appear in porn videos.

-This law is one of only two deepfake video laws regulating the use of artificial intelligence in Texas as of 2023.
+This law is one of only two deepfake media laws regulating the use of artificial intelligence in Texas as of 2025.
 The other offense dealing with deep fake videos is True Source of Communication.

-What is the current Texas law about Unlawful Production Or Distribution Of Certain Sexually Explicit Videos?
+What is the current Texas law about Unlawful Production Or Distribution Of Certain Sexually Explicit Media?

-Texas law currently defines the offense of Unlawful Production Or Distribution Of Certain Sexually Explicit Videos in Penal Code Section §21.165 as follows:[1]
+Texas law currently defines the offense of Unlawful Production Or Distribution Of Certain Sexually Explicit Media in Penal Code Section §21.165 as follows:[1]

-(b) A person commits an offense if, without the effective consent of the person appearing to be depicted, the person knowingly produces or distributes by electronic means a deep fake video that appears to depict the person with the person’s intimate parts exposed or engaged in sexual conduct.
+(b) A person commits an offense if, without the effective consent of the person appearing to be depicted, the person knowingly produces or distributes by electronic means deep fake media that appears to depict the person:

 What are deepfakes?